boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Linking

-The primary use case of the hidden columns is linking.
-On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
-On configuring the column in linking we can pass the corresponding column value in linking parameter.
+The primary use case of hidden columns is linking.
+When configuring hidden columns, the fields configured are listed in the linking section.
+By configuring the column in linking, we can pass the corresponding column value in the linking parameter.

-**Measure Based Example:** If we wish to pass the number of Matches played as an URL parameter but do not want it to influence the visualization, we can configure the Matches in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we wish to pass the number of Matches played as a URL parameter but do not want it to influence the visualization, we can configure Matches in the hidden columns and incorporate them into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/link-measure.png)

-**Dimension Based Example:** If we wish to pass the number of Team Name played as an URL parameter but do not want it to influence the visualization, we can configure  the Team Name in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we wish to pass the Team Name as a URL parameter but do not want it to influence the visualization, we can configure the Team Name in the hidden columns and incorporate it into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/link-dimension.png)

 #### Filtering

-You can use hidden columns to filter data in the visualizations.
-Configure hidden columns and click the below filter icon.
+Hidden columns can be used to filter data in the visualizations.
+Configure hidden columns and click on the filter icon.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/filtericon.png)

-Click the Custom button highlighted in the filter configuration dialog image below.
-It will list all the fields configured in the widget.
+Click the Custom button highlighted in the filter configuration dialog image to list all the fields configured in the widget.
 Keep the field configured in the hidden column and remove the other fields, then click the Update button.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, in the image below, the data is filtered based on the hidden column field instead of the actual column bound in the widget.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+To learn more about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/).

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We do not recommend configuring lower hierarchy data in hidden columns, as indicated by the info icon in the `Hidden Column` section.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/info-icon.png)

-The below gauge displays the goals and Attempts On Target by each team without hidden columns.
+The gauge below displays the goals and attempts on target by each team without any hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns, incorrect data is being displayed on the gauge.
+If we configure lower hierarchy data (Player Name) in hidden columns, incorrect data will be displayed on the gauge.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/after.png)